mgcaret/rom4x/rom5x/README.md

 You need this.

 The Apple //c Technical Reference Manual that is available on the internet has the firmware listing for ROM 3.
 ROM 4 fixes a few bugs that were in ROM 3, including with the memory card driver.
 The changes are minor and affect some of the offsets of routines in the RAM card support, but it is easy to figure them out.
+ROM 5 adds the 3.5 drive code, but largely leaves the main firmwware bank untouched.

 [This](http://www.1000bit.it/support/manuali/apple/technotes/memx/tn.memx.1.html) tech note is also helpful as it documents the screen holes and some of the card behavior including under what conditions it reformats.
 Though the power2 byte is *not* used by the Apple //c code -- it is commented out in the firmware listings in the Technical Reference.
-ROM 4X uses it for the menu function.
+ROM 5X uses it for the menu function.

 [This](http://www.1000bit.it/support/manuali/apple/technotes/aiic/tn.aiic.5.html) technical note is a little less helpful for this project.